Payment Facilitation: What you should know about becoming a PayFac

 With the significant rise of SaaS platforms offering embedded payments there has also been an increase in the number of acquirers offering a payment facilitation solution as well as technology plays to improve areas where traditionally the legacy acquirer platforms have weaknesses [eg chargeback management and funding].

-This makes for a very attractive time for SaaS platforms looking to leverage Payment Facilitation to both drive new revenue streams and create a better end user experience.
+This makes for a very attractive time for SaaS platforms looking to leverage Payment Facilitation to become a PayFac to both drive new revenue streams and create a better end user experience.

 How is Payment Facilitation different from a traditional merchant account?